GaloisInc/argo/docs/SAW.rst

   - ``index``: An integer giving the index into the array to be assigned to.

 ``global initializer``
   A constant global initializer value.
-There is an additional field ``name``, giving the name of the global variable on the server to access the initializer of.
+There is an additional field ``name`` giving the name of the global variable on the server to access the initializer of.

 ``global lvalue``
   A global variable to be assigned to.
-There is an additional field ``name``, giving the name of the global variable on the server that is to be assigned to.
+There is an additional field ``name`` giving the name of the global variable on the server that is to be assigned to.

 .. _llvm-types: